 Figuring out what income you are supposed to report is usually fairly easy: you are supposed to report all of it.

-There are those who claim that if you make less than $400 on your side project, you don’t have to report the income.
-While this is a nice thought, it isn’t exactly accurate.
-The reason this thought has come up is due to the fact that the IRS won’t require you to pay self-employed taxes on your self-employed income unless it reaches $400.
+Some claim that if you make less than $400 on your side project, you don’t have to report the income.
+While this is a nice thought, it isn’t precisely accurate.
+The reason this thought has come up is because the IRS won’t require you to pay self-employed taxes on your self-employed income unless it reaches $400.

 This isn’t the case.
 The IRS expects you to report all of your income, even if you don’t have to pay taxes on it.
 You report the income, and if it ends up being less than what you are taxed on, you don’t pay your taxes on it.
 However, your money still contributes to your overall income, even if you aren’t paying self-employment tax on it, so the IRS wants to know about even the small amounts of money from your side hustle.